Nicolas-M01/Nmap/README.md

 As with TCP scans, SYN scans (-sS) are used to scan the TCP port-range of a target or targets; however, the two scan types work slightly differently.
 SYN scans are sometimes referred to as "Half-open" scans, or "Stealth" scans.
 Where TCP scans perform a full three-way handshake with the target, SYN scans sends back a RST TCP packet after receiving a SYN/ACK from the server (this prevents the server from repeatedly trying to make the request)

+**Advantages :**
+* It can be used to bypass older Intrusion Detection systems as they are looking out for a full three way handshake.
+This is often no longer the case with modern IDS solutions; it is for this reason that SYN scans are still frequently referred to as "stealth" scans.
+* SYN scans are often not logged by applications listening on open ports, as standard practice is to log a connection once it's been fully established.
+* Without having to bother about completing (and disconnecting from) a three-way handshake for every port, SYN scans are significantly faster than a standard TCP Connect scan

 #### 3) UDP Scans (``-sU``)